-We've been building shooting timers since 1982.
+We've been building chronographs since 1983.
 Our design philosophy is to build for the customer, not the engineering department.
 Whenever a PACT customer calls with a suggestion for improvement (or a complaint) we write it down and act on it.
 We incorporate most of these changes into our product line on a continuous bases.
-However, some of them would have required a complete overhaul of the timer to implement so that's exactly what we've done.
-Your MKIV Championship Timer incorporates every practicable neat idea that's been suggested to us over the last ten years.
+However, some of them would require a complete overhaul of the chronograph to implement and that's exactly what we've done.
+Your PC2 (pronounced PC squared) incorporates every practicable (and affordable) neat idea that's been suggested to us over the last ten years.
+We've kept things like the printer and serial port optional on this machine in order to let you buy only the features you want.